Smart Price Teams: How To Recruit Pricing Teams With AI!

 AI and digitisation was supposed to improve recruitment and ease finding smart price experts, but in reality, recruitment is becoming more and more administrative and transactional.

-The primary role of the recruiter should be to woo and vet candidates.
+The primary role of the recruiter should be to woo and vet candidates when seeking talent.
 However, most recruiters spend most of their time overseeing the automation of administrative recruitment tasks.
 Tasks and processes which are fundamentally broken and flawed.